l3uddz/plex_autoscan/README.md

 PLEX_USER is self explanatory, again this should be fine as the default plex. **Ignore for Windows installations**

 PLEX_TOKEN only needs to be used in conjunction with PLEX_EMPTY_TRASH and PLEX_LOCAL_URL.
+For more on how to retrieve this, visit https://support.plex.tv/hc/en-us/articles/204059436-Finding-an-authentication-token-X-Plex-Token

 PLEX_LOCAL_URL is the local url of plex server where the empty trash request is sent.